PostHog/posthog.com/contents/blog/measure-product-market-fit.md

 ### A PMF Survey case study

-When email app Superhuman started using the survey in 2017, 22% of users answered "very disappointed" and 52% answered "somewhat disappointed".[^4]
+When email app Superhuman started using the survey in 2017, 22% of users answered "very disappointed".
+52% answered "somewhat disappointed".[^4]

 After the initial survey, Superhuman created a four-step process to convert the 52%, and double-down on what the 22% loved.